ANIL1238/Linux-tasks/README.md

 # Linux-tasks
-Here i will be uploading the some task that will help you for learn linux
+Here I will be uploading some tasks that will help you learn Linux, starting with **1.Secure Data Transfer**.